jinyeom/evomini/README.md

 3. Implement `Evaluator`
 4. Start evolution

 A full implementation of this example can be found under [examples](https://github.com/jinyeom/evomini/tree/master/examples).
+In this particular example, we'll cover OpenAI-ES; note that `SimpleGA` follows a slightly different pattern.

 ### 1. Define agent architecture
 First, we must define your agent's architecture using `evomini.nn.Module` and other included modules, such as `Linear`, `RNN`, etc. In this example, we build small end-to-end world model agents ([[Ha and Schmidhuber, 2018](https://arxiv.org/abs/1803.10122)], [[Risi and Stanley, 2019](https://arxiv.org/abs/1906.08857)]).